 - Kriya.
 A BPM software with an integrated document management system, Kriya allows you to consolidate documents across the workflows you’ve built in the BPM platform.
 Files routed through the system are automatically saved in a dedicated repository for easy retrieval and sharing.

 Types of Document Management Software

 There are various types and functions of document management systems.
 The major types are as follows:

-This type involves the use of servers where users (clients) store and access files and documents.
+This type involves the use of servers where users (clients) store and access files and online word documents.
 Since these servers are dedicated for this use, client-server systems are usually faster and more powerful than other document management platforms.
 This type is among the earlier forms of document management solutions.

 This type of document management solution combines a robust database application like Oracle or SQL and a resource-intensive workstation.
 As such, it requires considerable computing power to run this type of solution.

 Along with the increase in internet speed came the emergence of online or web-based document management solutions.
 Storing, accessing, and sharing large files and documents over the Internet are made possible.
 There’s also no need to install and use client software as web-based solutions only require a browser.

 This is the newest and most cost-efficient type of document management solution to date.
 All business files are stored in a vendor’s cloud-based system and only requires an internet connection and proper credentials to access them.
 What’s more, it is the most convenient, since cloud-based document management solutions are accessible 24/7, from anywhere.

 Document management solutions are among the most useful tools any business today can have.
 Aside from having the advantages of a paperless office, these tools basically eliminate most of the usual issues that arise from manual document handling methods.

 Easy storage, retrieval, and sharing files.
 The most important feature of any document management system is document handling.
 These solutions also allow the easy sharing of business files, such as through the use of secure folders or system links.
 Most of them even have audit-monitoring features that provide file transaction histories.